rexrainbow/phaser3-rex-notes/docs/docs/ui-scrollablepanel.md

 })
 ```

+- `targetMode` :
+    - `'parent'` : `targetSizers` is an array of hit-targrts' parentSizers.
+Will run hit-test on parentSizers first, then run hit-test on children of parentSizer.
+Default behavior.
+    - `'direct'` : `targetSizers` is an array of hit-targrts.
+Will run hit-test directly on these hit-targrts.
-- `targetSizers` : Array of target children-sizer.
+- `targetSizers` : Array of hit-targrts' parentSizers, or array of hit-targrts.
+See `targetMode` parameter.
 - `dropZone` :
     - `true` : Enable [drop Zone](touchevents.md#drop-zone) on scrollable area.
     - `false` : Do nothing.